I Watched The First Episode of The New Netflix Show Barbarians To See If You Should Add It To Your Queue

 Image via Netflix

 This isn’t like the German-language show Dark that was also better with subtitles.
 Dark was easy to binge because of the intricate mystery at its core that kept viewers like myself watching multiple episodes in a row.
-Barbarians is a little bit different.
+Barbarians on Netflix is a little bit different.
 Although it has plenty of sex and violence, it is still a historical drama.
-And the pilot didn’t really compel me to watch the next episode immediately.
+And while the pilot was intriguing, it didn’t really compel me to watch the next episode immediately.

 A Female Protagonist Takes Center Stage In Barbarians